Schumix/Webadmin/README.md

 You can run it by:<br>
 `./run.sh`<br>
-Access the site at `localhost:8080` with default port.<br>
+Access the site at `localhost:8080` with default port.
-You can change the site's default settings in `config.json`.